House Republicans unveil legislative platform; Chair says party must ’do a better job of messaging’

 The anti-corruption platform, headed by Rep. Blaine Wilhour of Beecher City, aims to enact a lobbying ban for members of the General Assembly and make it easier for Illinois residents to add amendments to the state constitution via referendum.

-Durkin said he’s open to working with Democrats on anti-corruption and transparency measures, a notion that House Speaker Emanuel “Chris” Welch has reciprocated in a departure from his predecessor, former Speaker Michael Madigan.
+Durkin said he’s open to working with Democrats on anti-corruption and transparency measures, a notion that House Speaker Emanuel “Chris” Welch has reciprocated in a departure from his predecessor, Michael Madigan.

-Madigan and his legacy were mentioned several times by Republicans on the Reimagine website and at their news conference as the reason many of the proposals are necessary.
+Madigan and his legacy were mentioned several times on the new site and at the news conference as the reason many of the proposals were necessary.

-The public safety platform focuses on two major developments Republicans seek to address.
-Those developments include the long delays in FOID and Concealed Carry License applications being processed for Illinois residents wishing to legally own firearms, and the massive criminal justice reform omnibus package signed into law last month by the governor amid heavy opposition from Republicans and law enforcement groups.
+The public-safety platform focuses on two major developments: long delays in processing FOID-card and concealed- carry-license applications, and the criminal-justice reform omnibus package signed last month by the governor amid heavy opposition from Republicans and law-enforcement groups.

 The bill’s sponsors have acknowledged the need for follow-up legislation, or “trailer bills,” to fix some issues in the legislation raised by law enforcement.
 Durkin said as a former prosecutor, he is open to “negotiate the bill on behalf of law enforcement,” as long as the changes proposed are meaningful.